robpomeroy/BrightOS/docs/INSTALL.md

 > Unsupported parameters for (ansible.builtin.user) module:
 > password_expire_warn

-Note that ansible-core 2.16+ requires **Python 3.10 or later** on the control machine.
-If your system Python is older (for example Python 3.9), `pip install --upgrade ansible-core` will silently keep the old version ("Requirement already satisfied").
+Note that ansible-core 2.18+ requires **Python 3.11 or later** on the control machine (and Molecule's N/N-1 policy excludes ansible-core 2.17).
+If your system Python is older (for example Python 3.9 or 3.10), `pip install --upgrade ansible-core` will silently keep the old version ("Requirement already satisfied").
 Use a virtual environment built on a newer Python instead: